SystemSpace/Compendium/compendium.rst

 Is impermanence is a big thing in LFE?
   It's one of the main parts of most of the religions.

+Is it legal to make an Aurora worshipping religion/cult in LFE?
+  You wouldn't be the first, so yes.

+Is there some kind of religion in LFE that has things like praying, ramadan, etc. like in Life?
+  Yes.

 Does LFE have some form of zodiac?
   Yes it does, LFErs love spiritual shit.
 They have about 49 signs if I remember correctly, don't quote me on that.